moq-wg/moq-transport/draft-lcurley-moq-transport.md

 MoQTransport uses QUIC flow control to impose resource limits at the network layer.
 Endpoints SHOULD set flow control limits based on the anticipated bitrate.

+Endpoints MAY impose a MAX STREAM count limit which would restrict the number of concurrent streams which a MoQTransport Streaming Format could have in flight.

 The producer prioritizes and transmits streams out of order.
 Streams might be starved indefinitely during congestion.